chrisadkin/PX-Terraform/README.md

   - 4 Gb of RAM
   - 8 GB backing drive
   - 2 GB free space for /var
-- Kernel 5.5 for worker node OS is only supported with Portworx 2.12 onwards
+- Kernel 5.5 for worker node OSes is only supported with Portworx 2.12 onwards

 ## Deployment Instructions